kenchase/dalen-find-allergist/readme.txt

 = How do I configure plugin settings? =

-Access the comprehensive admin panel through "Find Allergist" in your WordPress admin menu.
-You can configure Google Maps API keys with real-time testing, set search result limits (1-100), adjust default radius (1-500km), and access complete help documentation.
+Access the admin panel through "Find Allergist" in your WordPress admin menu.
+Navigate to Settings to configure your Google Maps API key and view system status.

-= What's the difference between the old and new API endpoints? =
+= What is the API endpoint? =

-The API endpoint has been updated from `/wp-json/my/v1/physicians/search` to `/wp-json/dalen/v1/physicians/search` with enhanced security, comprehensive input validation, and improved error handling.
-The new endpoint includes distance parameter validation (1-500km) and user-friendly error messages.
+The REST API endpoint is `/wp-json/faa/v1/physicians/search` with comprehensive input validation and security measures.
+It supports parameters for name, city, province, postal code, distance (1-500km), and practice population filtering.

 = How secure is the plugin? =

-Version 0.9.1 includes comprehensive security enhancements: input validation and sanitization throughout, proper escaping of all outputs, nonce verification, capability checks, enhanced error handling, and protection against unauthorized modifications.
+The plugin includes comprehensive security measures: input validation and sanitization throughout, proper escaping of all outputs, nonce verification, capability checks, and protection against unauthorized access and modifications.

 = Can I customize the search functionality? =

 Yes!
-The plugin provides extensive hooks and filters for customization.
-Developers can modify search parameters, add custom fields, integrate with existing themes, and extend functionality through the object-oriented architecture.
+The plugin provides hooks and filters for customization.
+Developers can modify search parameters, add custom fields, and extend functionality through the class-based architecture.

 = Does this work with caching plugins? =

 Yes, the plugin is compatible with caching plugins.
-The client-side pagination actually improves performance by reducing server requests, and the admin panel settings are cached for optimal performance.
+The client-side pagination improves performance by reducing server requests.

 = How do I troubleshoot API key issues? =

-Use the real-time API key testing feature in Find Allergist → Settings.
-The admin panel provides instant validation and specific error messages to help diagnose API configuration issues.
+Verify your Google Maps API key is properly configured in Find Allergist → Settings.
+Ensure you have enabled both the Geocoding API and Maps JavaScript API in your Google Cloud Console.

 == Screenshots ==